 That’s why we work with our clients to build programs that delve deeper into the supply chain.
 We extend supply chain finance all the way to tail suppliers, which allows our clients to unlock the most cash flow gain possible in a way that is beneficial to all suppliers – not just those with the most spend.

 Respect has always been ingrained in PrimeRevenue’s culture.
-But as we close out 2019 with strong growth and record cash flow gains for our clients, it’s apparent now more than ever how the respect we incorporate into every aspect of our business has been instrumental in helping us and our clients accomplish amazing transformations – now and for years to come.
+But as we continue delivering strong growth and record cash flow gains for our clients, it’s apparent now more than ever how the respect we incorporate into every aspect of our business has been instrumental in helping us and our clients accomplish amazing transformations – now and for years to come.